-If you haven’t watched this anime yet despite of all the recommendations from any anime fan, the internet, positive reviews from critics and the audience and so on, then I request you to please not be so stubborn and give it a chance.
+If you haven’t watched this anime yet despite all the recommendations from any anime fan, the internet, positive reviews from critics and the audience, and so on, then I request you to please not be so stubborn and give it a chance.

-Your Lie in April, has everything that you could possibly want in an anime of such a genre!
+Your Lie in April has everything that you could want in an anime of such a genre!

 Pain, sacrifice, music, love and so much more!